 It’s that time of year when sun-ripened, bright red berries start appearing in our backyard gardens, at farmers markets around the state and in desserts at local restaurants.
 Look for strawberries from early May through June and then again in August through September.
 Totem, Hood, Tillamook, Firecracker, Puget Reliance, Puget Summer and Redcrest are popular varieties.
 Many Oregon farmers offer U-Pick strawberries or freshly picked berries at farm stands: check out area farmers markets or visit local farms like Draper Girls in Parkdale, Farmer John’s Produce in McMinnville, French Prairie Gardens in St. Paul, and Columbia Farms U-Pick on Sauvie Island.

-Celebrate with other berry lovers at the Silverton Hills Strawberry Festival June 16.
-On July 20-21, you’ll find Oregon berries transformed into ice creams, pies, cobblers, jams, shortcakes, sauces, liqueurs, chocolates, sodas and much more at the annual Oregon Berry Festival in Portland.
+Celebrate with other berry lovers at the Old Aurora Colony Strawberry Social on June 26.
+Enjoy strawberry desserts, live music, crafts for kids and a stroll through the historic Ox Barn Museum (included in festival admission).
+On July 15-16, you’ll find Oregon berries transformed into ice creams, pies, cobblers, jams, shortcakes, sauces, liqueurs, chocolates, sodas and much more at the annual Oregon Berry Festival in Portland.

 Is any of the information on this page incorrect?

 These maps and directions are for planning purposes only.
 You may find that construction projects, traffic, or other events may cause road conditions to differ from the map results.
 For travel options, weather and road conditions, visit tripcheck.com, call 511 (in Oregon only), 800.977.6368 or 503.588.2941.